cds-snc/gcds-docs/src/en/components/side-navigation/design.md

 ## Design and accessibility for side navigation

-### Set the site name
+### Set the label

-- The site name can be a shorter version of the full name.
+- The label can be a shorter version of the full name.
 - For logos, include descriptive text.

-Note: On mobile, the site name does not link to the homepage.
+Note: On mobile, the label does not link to the homepage.

 ### Choose meaningful nav link text